Home · Blog · Regulation

 What is the difference between LOLER and PUWER?+

 LOLER covers lifting equipment specifically.
 PUWER covers all work equipment generally.
-For lifting equipment, both apply — LOLER adds specific thorough examination and record-keeping requirements on top of PUWER's general standards.
+For lifting equipment, both apply.
+LOLER adds specific thorough examination intervals, Schedule 1 record keeping requirements, and Category A defect notification duties on top of the general standards set by PUWER.

 Does PUWER apply to forklifts?+

 Yes.
 Forklifts are subject to both PUWER (general work equipment) and LOLER (lifting equipment).
-LOLER requires 12-month examination of the forklift and 6-month examination of forks and attachments.
+LOLER requires 12-month thorough examination of the forklift and 6-month examination of forks and attachments separately.

 If equipment is covered by LOLER, does PUWER still apply?+

 Yes.
-LOLER supplements PUWER — it does not replace it.
-PUWER's general requirements for suitability, maintenance, and operator training still apply alongside LOLER's specific inspection requirements.
+LOLER supplements PUWER; it does not replace it.
+PUWER requirements for suitability, maintenance, and operator training still apply alongside LOLER thorough examination requirements.

 Related reading